MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Lync/LyncServer/lync-server-2013-check-voice-normalization-rules.md

 <div>

-## <a name="description"></a><span data-ttu-id="2e215-112">Beschreibung</span><span class="sxs-lookup"><span data-stu-id="2e215-112">Description</span></span>
+## <a name="description"></a><span data-ttu-id="a6d88-112">Beschreibung</span><span class="sxs-lookup"><span data-stu-id="a6d88-112">Description</span></span>

-<span data-ttu-id="2e215-113">Regeln für die VoIP-Normalisierung werden verwendet, um eine von einem Benutzer gewählte Telefonnummer (beispielsweise 2065551219) in das E. 164-Format zu konvertieren, das von lync Server (+ 12065551219) verwendet wird.</span><span class="sxs-lookup"><span data-stu-id="2e215-113">Voice normalization rules are used to convert a phone number dialed by a user (for example, 2065551219) to the E.164 format that is used by Lync Server (+12065551219).</span></span> <span data-ttu-id="2e215-114">Wenn Benutzer beispielsweise die Gewohnheit haben, eine Telefonnummer zu wählen, ohne die Landesvorwahl oder die Vorwahl (z.b.
+<span data-ttu-id="a6d88-113">Regeln für die VoIP-Normalisierung werden verwendet, um eine von einem Benutzer gewählte Telefonnummer (beispielsweise 2065551219) in das E. 164-Format zu konvertieren, das von lync Server (+ 12065551219) verwendet wird.</span><span class="sxs-lookup"><span data-stu-id="a6d88-113">Voice normalization rules are used to convert a phone number dialed by a user (for example, 2065551219) to the E.164 format that is used by Lync Server (+12065551219).</span></span> <span data-ttu-id="a6d88-114">Wenn Benutzer beispielsweise die Gewohnheit haben, eine Telefonnummer zu wählen, ohne die Landesvorwahl oder die Vorwahl (z.b.
 5551219) einzuschließen, benötigen Sie eine sprach Normalisierungsregel, mit der diese Nummer in das e.
-164-Format konvertiert werden kann: + 12065551219.</span><span class="sxs-lookup"><span data-stu-id="2e215-114">For example, if users are in the habit of dialing a phone number without including the country code or the area code (e.g., 5551219) then you must have a voice normalization rule that can convert that number to the E.164 format: +12065551219.</span></span> <span data-ttu-id="2e215-115">Ohne eine solche Regel kann der Benutzer 555-1219 nicht aufrufen.</span><span class="sxs-lookup"><span data-stu-id="2e215-115">Without such a rule, the user won't be able to call 555-1219.</span></span>
+164-Format konvertiert werden kann: + 12065551219.</span><span class="sxs-lookup"><span data-stu-id="a6d88-114">For example, if users are in the habit of dialing a phone number without including the country code or the area code (e.g., 5551219) then you must have a voice normalization rule that can convert that number to the E.164 format: +12065551219.</span></span> <span data-ttu-id="a6d88-115">Ohne eine solche Regel kann der Benutzer 555-1219 nicht aufrufen.</span><span class="sxs-lookup"><span data-stu-id="a6d88-115">Without such a rule, the user won't be able to call 555-1219.</span></span>

-<span data-ttu-id="2e215-116">Das Cmdlet Test-CsVoiceNormalizationRule überprüft, ob eine angegebene sprach Normalisierungsregel eine angegebene Telefonnummer erfolgreich konvertieren kann.</span><span class="sxs-lookup"><span data-stu-id="2e215-116">The Test-CsVoiceNormalizationRule cmdlet verifies that a specified voice normalization rule can successfully convert a specified phone number.</span></span> <span data-ttu-id="2e215-117">Beispielsweise überprüft dieser Befehl, ob die globale Normalisierungsregel NoAreaCode die Wählzeichenfolge 5551219 normalisieren und konvertieren kann.</span><span class="sxs-lookup"><span data-stu-id="2e215-117">For example, this command checks whether the global normalization rule NoAreaCode can normalize and convert the dial string 5551219.</span></span>
+<span data-ttu-id="a6d88-116">Das Test-CsVoiceNormalizationRule-Cmdlet überprüft, ob eine angegebene sprach Normalisierungsregel eine angegebene Telefonnummer erfolgreich konvertieren kann.</span><span class="sxs-lookup"><span data-stu-id="a6d88-116">The Test-CsVoiceNormalizationRule cmdlet verifies that a specified voice normalization rule can successfully convert a specified phone number.</span></span> <span data-ttu-id="a6d88-117">Beispielsweise überprüft dieser Befehl, ob die globale Normalisierungsregel NoAreaCode die Wählzeichenfolge 5551219 normalisieren und konvertieren kann.</span><span class="sxs-lookup"><span data-stu-id="a6d88-117">For example, this command checks whether the global normalization rule NoAreaCode can normalize and convert the dial string 5551219.</span></span>

 `Get-CsVoiceNormalizationRule -Identity "global/NoAreaCode" | Test-CsVoiceNormalizationRule -DialedNumber "5551219"`